-Curb Ramp A ramp constructed in the sidewalk to allow wheelchair access from the sidewalk to the street.
+Curb Ramp A ramp constructed in the sidewalk to provide an accessible route from the sidewalk to the street.

 Entrance Gate Queuing Area A length of street on the public side of an entrance gate that allows vehicles to exit the connecting street prior to the gate.